OjasRamwala/Object-Detection_SSD/README.md

 # Object-Detection_SSD
 Learning attempt on object detection using Single Shot Multi Box Detection.

-SSD is the most powerful algorithm as compared to faster-R-CNN or yolo.
+SSD is the most powerful algorithm as compared to faster-R-CNN or YOLO.

 This repository includes: